 Services | Investment | <₹10 lakhs | <₹2 crores | <₹5 crores |

 However, under the Aatmanirbhar Bharat Abhiyan (ABA), the Government of India has revised the MSME classification by including composite investment and annual turnover criteria.
 Further, the distinction between the manufacturing and the services sectors under the MSME definition was eliminated.
-Table 2 includes the current revised MSME classification; however, it is pertinent to note here that both the investment and annual turnover are to be considered when deciding on an MSME.
+Table 2 contains the current revised MSME classification; however, it is pertinent to note here that both the investment and annual turnover are to be considered when deciding on an MSME.

 Table 2.
 Revised MSME classification